MrPrattASH/Robotics-II-Circuit-Python/learning_modules/husky_lens/facial_recognition.md

 #### Learn your face from multiple angles

-Keep holding down the “learning button”, point HuskyLens' "+" symbol at different angles of the face.
+Press and hold down the "learning button".
+Keep holding down the “learning button”, point HuskyLens' "+" symbol at different angles of the face. (rotate your face in front of the husky lens)

 During this process, a yellow frame with words "Face: ID1" will be displayed on the screen, which indicates HuskyLens is learning the face.
 Please point the yellow frame at different angles of the same person's face, such as front face and side face (or multiple photos of the same person), to enter all angles of this person's face.

 Then you can release the "learning button" to finish the learning.
 When Huskylens detected the learned face, a blue frame with words "Face: ID1" will be displayed, now HuskyLens can recognize the face from different angles.